top of page

 Why do ACL injuries happen?

-Some studies have been able to identify clear factors which may increase the risk of an ACL injury.
+Some studies have identified clear factors that may increase the risk of an ACL injury.
 These include:

-• The size and shape of the intercondylar femoral notch (The size and shape of a specific notch at the end of your thigh bone).
+• The size and shape of the intercondylar femoral notch: This refers to the specific notch at the end of the thigh bone.

-• The depth of the medial tibial plateau's concavity (How deep the inward curve is on the top of your shinbone, specifically on the inner side).
+• The depth of the medial tibial plateau’s concavity: This refers to how deep the inward curve is on the top of the shinbone, specifically on the inner side.

-• The slope of the tibial plateaus (The angle or incline of the top surfaces of your shinbone).
+• The slope of the tibial plateaus: This describes the angle or incline of the top surfaces of the shinbone.

-• Improper graft placement: This can happen during surgery when the graft is not aligned correctly with the natural orientation of the original ACL.
+• Improper graft placement: During surgery, if the graft is not aligned correctly with the natural orientation of the original ACL, it can lead to complications such as limited knee function, instability, or even re-tearing of the graft.
 Proper alignment is crucial for the graft to function like the original ligament, allowing for normal knee movement and stability.
-If the graft is placed too vertically or horizontally, or if it's not anchored securely, it can lead to complications such as limited knee function, instability, or even re-tearing of the graft.

-• Inadequate/incomplete rehabilitation before returning to sport, most commonly involving:
+• Inadequate or incomplete rehabilitation before returning to sport: This most commonly involves:

 • Impaired neuromuscular control: Neuromuscular control of the knee refers to its ability to perceive its position in space, which is essential for preventing awkward movements that can lead to re-injury.
 Following an ACL injury, neuromuscular control is impaired and needs to be worked on through specific rehabilitation exercises.